• Summary

 All directors were provided with qualitative feedback to further enhance their contribution to Board functioning.

 The performance of the Board and its individual Directors is also viewed in the context of the Company’s achievement of its strategic goals.
-During the 2022-23 year these were:
+During the 2023-24 year these were:

-• To meet the Company’s profit target.
+• To meet the Group’s profit target.

 • To increase sales by between 10% and 15% per annum.